McKenzie Holmes: A Laurel Springs Scholar, Author, and Leader

 At Laurel Springs, McKenzie finally felt like she belonged.
 She was inspired by the academic and athletic talents of her peers.
 Musicians.
 Dancers.
 Actors.
 And as she interacted with fellow students, “they all pushed me to grow.”

 But McKenzie didn’t stop there.
-She published a children’s book with a fellow Laurel Springs alum and wrote a poetry book.
+She drafted a children’s book with a fellow Laurel Springs student and self-published a poetry book.

 Preparing for Life Beyond Laurel Springs

-After Laurel Springs, McKenzie attended Galveston College in Galveston Island, Texas where she majored in Political Science.
-McKenzie graduated in May 2019 after just three semesters.
+After Laurel Springs, McKenzie attended Galveston College in Galveston Island, Texas, where she majored in Political Science.
+Concurrently, she attended Galveston Ballet and delighted in performing in their spring 2018 “Alice In Wonderland” production.
+McKenzie graduated from college summa cum laude in May 2019 after just three semesters.
 She says her AP courses encouraged her to keep pushing the boundaries of her education.

 “I realized it’s kind of up to me to challenge myself,” she said.
 “Laurel Springs didn’t prescribe the milestones I needed to strive toward, I had to set the bar myself,” she explains.
 “I knew community college wasn’t going to set goals for me.
 I don’t think I would have been as prepared if not for the independent environment of Laurel Springs.”